Manage Chicken Food Safety Like a Chef, from Shopping to Post-Cooking Storage

 Food safety doesn’t start in the kitchen, but at the grocery store.
 First, shop for chicken last to keep products as cold as possible, and look for fresh poultry with ‘sell by’ dates that are several days away.
 When possible, place uncooked chicken in a disposable bag before adding it to your cart, and leave it in the extra wrapping when refrigerating or freezing it at home.

 Storage placement makes a difference, too.
 Set fresh chicken on the lowest shelf to help keep raw juices from spreading to other foods, especially salads or pre-cooked dishes.
 This is because bacteria from contaminated poultry juices can live on refrigerator surfaces for days or even weeks.1

-Once you’re ready to cook, don’t rinse raw chicken.
-Contrary to trending cooking demos, washing chicken can cause raw juices to contaminate other foods2, along with utensils and countertops.
+Once you’re ready to cook, don’t rinse raw chicken–whether it’s with water, a diluted lemon juice or vinegar solution.2 Contrary to trending cooking demos, washing chicken can cause raw juices to contaminate other foods3, along with utensils and countertops.
 Always use a separate cutting board for raw chicken, and never reuse a cutting board, plate or other surface that held raw chicken without washing it first.